europace/kex-vorgang-update-api/README.md

 #### Hints

-* A Vorgang must always have at leat one Antragsteller.
+* A Vorgang must always have at least one Antragsteller.

 ### Update Personendaten